zby/Prompete/README.md

 - Easy function calling with LLMEasyTools
 - Conversation management with the Chat interface
 - System prompts and custom prompt roles
+- Emulate `response_format` for models that don't support it

 ## Installation